1. The structure of the journal

 - Addresses: Use numerals: 56 Norzin Lam.

-- Use double inverted commas for full quotes or partial quotes and single inverted commas for quotes and quotes within quotes.
+- Use double inverted commas for full quotes or partial quotes and single inverted commas for quotes within quotes.
 Example: “If the amendment is unconstitutional, there are ‘other places’ for you to go to,” Lyonpo Namgay Dorji said.
 He said there was no use repeating the word “unconstitutional”.

 - Use a colon to introduce a complete one-sentence quotation within a paragraph.
-Example: Namgay Tshering said: “The paddy fields are our source of income and we fear the quarry might affect them.”
+Example: Tshering said: “The paddy fields are our source of income and we fear the quarry might affect them.”

 - To introduce quotations of more than one sentence, name the speaker after the first sentence.
 “I shall return,” said President Obama.
 “And then we shall see what can be done.”